michael-kitchin/CarND-Advanced-Lane-Lines/README.md

         1. Un-distort input image using `cv2.undistort()`
         1. For reference/verification, create a transform matrix and transform to common interior coordinates

 Example follow (calibration image #10).
-This example is particularly interesting due to the circular artifacts generated in the un-distorted image as a by-production of radial correction.
+This example is particularly interesting due to circular artifacts generated in the un-distorted image as a by-product of radial correction.

 Input:
 ![cal10_input]